National Children's Hospital Ireland: 2012 onwards: St. James's site

 Construction was halted on 31 March 2020 due to COVID-19 pandemic restrictions.
 While restrictions on construction were lifted in May, as of July 2020 work had not yet restarted due to disputes between the prime contractor and hospital board about the costs of the work stoppage.

 In November 2022, Taoiseach Mícheál Martin planted the first tree in the hospital's garden, and announced that, with the completion of the façade, the hospital was 80% completed.

+The Chief Officer of the NPHDB, David Gunning, reported in July 2023 to the Oireachtas Committee on Health that the costs of merely building the hospital, excluding the costs of commissioning it for use, were now expected to approach €2.2 billion due to further overruns.
+Only 27 of the 3,000 rooms had been completed, and the expected building completion date had been revised to May 2024.
+By October 2023, that date had been revised again to late October 2024, and it was emphasised that the last date of the building phase would be the first date of an "operational commissioning phase", so the hospital would not actually open before April 2025.
+The government confirmed in February 2024 that the total sanctioned budget had now reached €2.24 billion, and that this would now be the "maximum allocation", with no further funding to be put towards the project.
+By May 2024, the date for "substantial completion" of building had been revised to February 2025, with a further six months before becoming operational.
+By October 2024, the completion date had again been revised to June 2025.
+By May 2025, it had slipped further to at least September of that year, with the Irish Times reporting that the subsequent commissioning phase may have to be postponed, due to the risks of undertaking it during the busy winter period.
+The health minister, Jennifer Carroll MacNeill, stated in August 2025 that less than 15 percent of the overall number of rooms were finished to a satisfactory level.

 Design

 The new hospital is planned to be seven storeys high.
 Including the underground car park with 1,000 spaces there is due to be about 160,000 m2 of accommodation with 6,150 rooms.
 The plans include 380 individual inpatient rooms, about the same number as Great Ormond Street Hospital, each with en-suite facilities and a bed for a parent or carer to sleep on.
-20 child and adolescent mental health beds are also proposed, to cater for patients with eating disorders and acute mental health problems, 93 day beds and 22 operating theatres, some with specialised facilities and a hospital school.
-Ronald McDonald House Charities are funding a separate building for families with 50 bedrooms.
+Twenty child and adolescent mental health beds are also proposed, to cater for patients with eating disorders and acute mental health problems, 93 day beds and 22 operating theatres, some with specialised facilities and a hospital school.
+Ronald McDonald House Charities is funding a separate building for families with 50 bedrooms.